$10,000 SIGN ON BONUS!

 - Utilizes individualized assessment data to develop the patient/family s plan of care.

 - Demonstrates ability to prioritize patient interventions based on assessments/reassessments.
+Uses available child care partners to support patient care needs as appropriate.

 - Implements and evaluates nursing actions in accordance with the individualized patient/family plan of care and patient condition/needs.